 What to expect

-- Radio producers are generally based in offices or recording studios, working as part of a small team, or sometimes as part of a much larger programme unit, but they also work on live events and outside broadcasts.
+Radio producers are generally based in offices or recording studios, working as part of a small team, though it's possible to be part of a much larger programme unit.
+It's likely you'll also work on live events and outside regular broadcasts.

-- The radio industry is not very diverse, but there are some moves to increase diversity and equal opportunities and to better reflect and reach out to the lives of BAME audiences.
-Including initiatives such as Tuning into Diversity.
-The regulator and competition authority Ofcom, requires broadcasting stations as a condition of their licence to promote equality and report workforce statistics each year.
+The radio industry is not very diverse, but there are moves to increase diversity and equal opportunities.
+The regulator and competition authority Ofcom requires broadcasting stations - as a condition of their licence - to promote equality and report workforce statistics each year.
+You can find out more about inclusion and diversity at a range of broadcasters at Ofcom.
 The expansion of community radio stations representing ethnic minority groups also offers an opportunity to address this.

-- Producers generate and create content for their radio shows, including writing scripts, and work closely with the presenter.
-They are sometimes known as content creators.
+Producers generate and create content for their radio shows, including writing scripts, and they work closely with the presenter or DJ.
+As such, they are sometimes known as content creators.

-- Radio is less London-centric than other media, and posts are available throughout the UK with local BBC, commercial, community and voluntary stations.
-National radio stations are usually broadcast from major cities such as Manchester and London.
+Radio is less London-centric than other media, and posts are available throughout the UK within local BBC, commercial, community, and voluntary stations.
+National radio stations are usually broadcast from major cities, such as Manchester and London.

-- Conditions can vary widely depending on where you work.
-For instance, a staff contract with the BBC offers well-defined and protected conditions, whereas this may be less the case with a smaller community radio station employer.
+Conditions can vary widely depending on where you work.
+For instance, a staff contract with the BBC offers well-defined and protected conditions.
+However, with a smaller community station, this may not always be the case.

 Qualifications